moisespineda/moisespineda/README.md

 ### I´m Moisés

 I´m 26 years old Jr System Engineer from Maturín-Venezuela.
-Currently i´m learning Backend with Python and i would like and i will to learn JS.
+Currently i´m learning Backend with Python and i would like and i will to learn JS and Machine Learning.
 My interests is growing up in developing.